AresValley/Artemis-DB/static/427/description.md

-STANAG 4197 is a NATO QPSK OFDM signal used in ANDVT modems that transmit encrypted digital voice over HF.
+Slow-scan television (SSTV) is a method for picture transmission used by amateur radio operators to transmit and receive images.